thiggy01/clone-ubuntu/README.md

 * Your boot loader must be grub and the script must be ran in a terminal with bash shell and whiptail dialog boxes.

-* You must be cloning from your mounted (live) boot system and mounted home partition.
+* You must be cloning from INSIDE your (live) boot system and home partition.

-* You must create empty ext4 partitions large enough to hold your boot and home partitions.
+* YYou must create empty ext4 partitions LARGE ENOUGH TO HOLD your boot and home (if there is one) partitions.

-* Your target (clone) partitions must not be mounted before calling the `clone-linux` script.
+* Your target (clone) partitions MUST NOT BE MOUNTED and HAVE TO BE AN EXT4 file system.

-* When you are recloning, any new data on the previous clone partition will be deleted.
+* When you are recloning, any new data on the previous clone partition WILL BE DELETED.

 * Before cloning, a confirmation screen is displayed with information about source and target partitions.

+* DON'T USE YOUR COMPUTER WHILE IT'S BEING CLONED BECAUSE YOU MAY END UP WITH INCONSISTENT DATA BETWEEN YOUR CLONED SOURCE AND CLONE TARGET.

 ## Usage